siddarthpatel/data-processing/kafka-setup/usage.md

 ```
 kafka-topics.sh --create --topic kafka_learning --replication-factor 1 --partitions 1 --bootstrap-server kafka:9092
 ```
 Where `kafka_learning` is the name of your topic.
 Since this is a dummy environment, you can keep replication-factor and partitions at 1.
-And that’s it.The topic will be created after a second or so.

 **You can list all Kafka topics with the following command**